Welcome to Cherry Class!

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows:

-A 'sessionid' token is required for logging in to the website and we also use a 'crfstoken' token to prevent cross site request forgery.
+A 'sessionid' token is required for logging in to the website and a 'crfstoken' token is

 We use Matomo cookies to improve the website performance by capturing information such as browser and device types.
 The data from this cookie is anonymised.